Crowds jeer Sri Lankan PM on rare outing

 - Divine intervention -

-Mahinda Rajapaksa’s visit to Anuradhapura is part of a flurry of religious activity by the ruling family as it clings onto power in the Buddhist-majority nation.
+Mahinda Rajapaksa's visit to Anuradhapura is part of a flurry of religious activity by the ruling family as it clings to power in the Buddhist-majority nation.

 Local media reported that the president's personal shaman, Gnana Akka, had charmed bottled water and delivered it to the protest site in the hope the movement would fizzle out.

-Another report said the premier’s wife Shiranthi, a Catholic, had visited a Hindu temple seeking divine help for her family’s bid to remain in power.
+Another report said the premier's wife Shiranthi had visited a Hindu temple seeking divine help for her family's bid to remain in power.

 But the country's largest opposition party has already said it will not join any government helmed by a member of the Rajapaksa clan.